FuelRats/pipsqueak3/TESTING.md

 This project is also an excellent example of 'offensive programming.'
 Input is not trusted at the function level, and errors not explicitly raised are breaking.
 Keep this in mind when writing your tests.

+Every definition should have multiple tests, in the form of multiple definitions.
+* (Expected Data) Test input must match expected output.
+* (Garbage Data) Garbage input must be handled in some way without breaking.
+* (Error Handling) .get and .set methods have internal error handling, and raise errors as appropriate.

 Please see [py.test](https://docs.pytest.org/en/latest/contents.html) documentation for information.

 ## Methodology
 * Garbage handling.
 All functions should be tested with 'garbage' data and types.
+Send incorrect types, integers, integers as strings, and other objects along with valid input to ensure your definition reacts appropriately.
 * Data Assertions.
 Tests should include assert statements to verify data passed, handled, or modified is expected at input or output.
 * Handled Exceptions.
 If a function raises a specific error, a test function asserting the correct ErrorType was/was not raised is critical.